Pianos made by: Estonia Klaverivabrik AS, Tallinn, Estonia

 Piano-making in Estonia goes back over 200 years under German influence, and from 1850 to 1940 there were nearly 20 piano manufacturers operating in the country.
 The most famous of these was Ernst Hiis-Ihse, who studied piano making in the Steinway Hamburg and Blüthner factories and established his own company in 1893.
 His piano designs gained international recognition.
 In 1950 the Communist-dominated Estonian government consolidated many smaller Estonian piano makers into a factory managed by Hiis, making pianos under the Estonia name for the first time.
 The instruments became prominent on concert stages throughout Eastern Europe and, amazingly, more than 7,400 concert grands were made.
 However, after Hiis’s death, in 1964, the quality of the pianos gradually declined, partly due to the fact that high-quality parts and materials were hard to come by during the Communist occupation of the country.
 After Estonia regained its independence in 1991, the factory struggled to maintain production.
 In 1994 Estonia pianos were introduced to the U.S. market.

 In 1994 the company was privatized under the Estonia name, with the managers and employees as owners.
 During the following years, Indrek Laul, an Estonian recording artist with a doctorate in piano performance from the Juilliard School of Music, gradually bought shares of the company from the stockholders until, in 2001, he became sole owner.
 Dr. Laul lives in the U.S. and represents the company here.
-In 2005, at its 100th-anniversary celebration, the Juilliard School named him one of the school's top 100 graduates.
+In 2005, at its 100th-anniversary celebration, the Juilliard School named him one of the school’s top 100 graduates; and in 2015, the President of Estonia awarded Laul the Presidential Medal, in recognition of the contribution Estonia pianos have made to awareness of that country.
 Estonia makes 200 to 300 pianos a year, all grands, mostly for sale in the U.S.

 Estonia pianos have rims of laminated birch, sand-cast plates, Renner actions and hammers, laminated red beech pinblocks, and European solid spruce soundboards.
 They come in 5' 6", 6' 3", 6' 10" (new in 2013), 7' 4" (introduced in 2011), and 9' sizes.
 All have three pedals, including sostenuto, and come with a slow-close fallboard and an adjustable artist bench.

-The Estonia factory has recently introduced a new custom line of pianos, offering exotic veneers such as rosewood, bubinga, and pyramid mahogany, and is willing to finish instruments to fit the desires of individual customers.
-The custom line also features a number of different Victorian-style legs and ornamental music desks.
+The Estonia factory makes a custom line of piano, offering exotic veneers such as rosewood, bubinga, pyramid mahogany, and Makassar ebony, and is willing to finish instruments to fit the desires of individual customers.

 Warranty: 10 years, parts and labor, to original purchaser.